 In a while loop, we are going through all the numbers from n to m and adding every number to the sum variable.
 We are using this expression: sum += n; which is a shorter for sum = sum + n;

 Finally, we need to increment the n variable by 1.
 Without that, we would have an infinite loop because the value of the n variable would always be lesser than the value of the „m“ variable.

+Kada se koriste while petlje?

 For Loop